Chuck Norris: United States Air Force and martial arts breakthrough (1958–1971)

-Norris joined the United States Air Force as an Air Policeman (AP) in 1958 and was sent to Osan Air Base, South Korea.
-It was there that Norris acquired the nickname "Chuck" and began his training in Tang Soo Do (tangsudo).
-When he returned to the United States, he continued to serve as an AP at March Air Force Base in California.
-He was discharged from the Air Force in August 1962 with the rank of Airman first class.
-Following his military service, Norris applied to be a police officer in Torrance, California, opening up a martial arts studio while on the waiting list.
-He also began participating in martial arts competitions.
-Norris was defeated in his first two tournaments, dropping decisions to Joe Lewis and Allen Steen, and lost three rounds at the International Karate Championships to Tony Tulleners.
-However, he improved enough that he ended up scoring victories over the likes of Vic Moore, eventually winning the 1967 tournament of karate as he defeated seven opponents until finally triumphing over his ultimate fight with Skipper Mullins.
-On June 24 of that year, Norris was declared champion at the S. Henry Cho's All-American Karate Championship at the Madison Square Garden, taking the title from Julio LaSalle and defeating Joe Lewis.
-During this time, Norris worked for the Northrop Corporation and opened a chain of karate schools; his official website lists Steve and Chad McQueen, Bob Barker, Priscilla Presley, and Donny and Marie Osmond as celebrity clients.
+Norris lost his first two competitive bouts, dropping decisions to Joe Lewis and Allen Steen, and later lost three rounds to Tony Tulleners at the International Karate Championships.
+He continued to improve, eventually defeating fighters such as Vic Moore and winning the 1967 karate tournament after defeating seven opponents, culminating in a final victory over Skipper Mullins.
+On June 24, 1967, he won S. Henry Cho's All-American Karate Championship at Madison Square Garden, taking the title from Julio LaSalle and defeating Joe Lewis.
+During this period, Norris worked for the Northrop Corporation and opened a chain of karate schools; his official website lists Steve and Chad McQueen, Bob Barker, Priscilla Presley, and Donny and Marie Osmond among his celebrity students.

-Norris suffered the tenth and final loss of his career in early 1968, losing an upset decision to Louis Delgado.
-On November 24, he avenged his defeat to Delgado and by doing so won the Professional Middleweight Karate champion title, which he then held for six consecutive years.
-On April 1, Norris successfully defended his All-American Karate Championship title, in a round-robin tournament, at the Karate tournament of champions of North America.
-Again that year, Norris won for the second time the All-American Karate Championship.
-It was the last time Norris participated and retired undefeated.
-While competing, Norris met Bruce Lee, who at the time was known for the TV series The Green Hornet.
-They developed a friendship, as well as a training and working relationship.
+In early 1968, Norris suffered an upset loss, losing a decision to Louis Delgado.
+On November 24, he avenged the loss and won the Professional Middleweight Karate Championship.
+On April 1, 1968, he successfully defended his All‑American Karate Championship title in a round‑robin tournament at the Karate Tournament of Champions of North America.
+He won the All‑American Championship again later that year and retired from the competition undefeated.
+While competing, Norris met Bruce Lee—then known for The Green Hornet—and the two developed a friendship as well as a training and working relationship.

-In 1969, during the first weekend of August, Norris defended his title as world champion at the International Karate Championship.
-The competition included champions from most of the fifty states as well as half a dozen from abroad who joined for the preliminaries.
-Norris retained his title and won Karate's triple crown for the most tournament wins of the year, he also got the Fighter of the Year award by Black Belt magazine.
-Around this time, Norris made his acting debut in the Matt Helm spy spoof The Wrecking Crew.
+In August 1969, Norris defended his world championship title at the International Karate Championship, which featured competitors from most US states and several countries.
+He retained the title, won Karate's triple crown for the most tournament victories of the year, and was named Fighter of the Year by Black Belt magazine.
+Around this time, he made his acting debut in the Matt Helm spy spoof The Wrecking Crew.

+Norris retired from competition in 1970, making a short comeback in 1972 going 1-1.
+His final complete record is unknown, but using records from back issues of Black Belt Magazine, his confirmed bouts show his record as 31 wins with 14 defeats.